TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Encapslines/Index.rst

             .setOnly =

-         exists : This will set the value ONLY if the property does not already exist
+         exists : This will set the value ONLY if the property does not already exist.

-         blank : This will set the value ONLY if the property does not already exist OR is blank ("")
+         blank : This will set the value ONLY if the property does not already exist OR is blank ("").

-         Default is to always override/set the attributes value.
+         Default is to always override/set the value of the attributes.

-   Default

 .. container:: table-row